 Guidelines for Applicants

-- Complete the Application Form by 4:00 pm on October 11, 2019.
+- Complete the Application Form by 4:00 pm on October 11, 2019 (Deadline extended to October 25).
 Proposals must be submitted via this link prior to the deadline.

 - Selection Process: Proposals will be evaluated according to an established assessment rubric based on the criteria noted above.
 A Ryerson Library OER Grant Review Committee comprising representation from the Library (chair), the eLearning Office, and the Learning and Teaching Office will consider all applications.